SidTheEngineer/StreamCloud/README.md

 ### Google Chrome Player Bug

-Due to upcoming school exams and time constraints, I was not able to pinpoint an odd bug that occurs with the player in Chrome before my submission.

-If the SoundCloud player sees the same track (i.e. skip to the next track then go back to the previous one), two pause events are fired, yet the track will continue to play.
+If the SoundCloud player sees the same track again (i.e. skip to the next track then go back to the previous one), two pause events are fired, yet the track will continue to play.
 This throws the playing state out of sync with the player.
 In order to pause the player, the play/pause button will need to be toggled a couple times.

 In order to fix this I had to do something a little hacky for the time being.
 When the play/pause button is pressed, it will play-pause-play or pause-play-pause: